-(a) Proceedings in which the District of Columbia is the initiating jurisdiction ("I" cases).
-Commencement of action. --COMMENCEMENT OF PROCEEDINGS IN WHICH THE DISTRICT OF COLUMBIA IS THE INITIATING JURISDICTION ("I" CASES).
-A reciprocal enforcement of support action is commenced by filing with the Ccourt an original and 3 copies of the testimony expected to be adduced by plaintiff, and the deposit of Ccourt costs, if any, required by the jurisdiction to which the case is to be forwarded.
-If the plaintiff does not file ano statement of testimony is filed by plaintiff, the Ccourt may order a transcript of testimony adduced at trial to be prepared in quadruplicate by the Ccourt reporter at the expense of the plaintiff.

-(b) Proceedings in which the District of Columbia is the responding jurisdiction ("R" cases)PROCEEDINGS IN WHICH THE DISTRICT OF COLUMBIA IS THE RESPONDING JURISDICTION ("R" CASES).

-(1) Jurisdiction of dDefendant. ---Jurisdiction of the defendant is obtained by service upon the defendant of a Notice of Hearing and Order Directing Appearance, together with a copy of a petition or complaint and supporting documents forwarded by the initiating jurisdiction and filed in the Family this Division of the Court.
-Service shall be hadmust be made as provided in SCR-Dom.
-Rel.Rule 4(da)(2).

-\\(2) Answer. ---A defendant shallmust file an answer in accordance with SCR-Dom.
+- (a) Proceedings in which the District of Columbia is the initiating jurisdiction ("I" cases).
+Commencement of action. -COMMENCEMENT OF PROCEEDINGS IN WHICH THE DISTRICT OF COLUMBIA IS THE INITIATING JURISDICTION ("I" CASES).
+A reciprocal enforcement of support action is commenced by filing with the Court an original and 3 copies of the testimony expected to be adduced by plaintiff, and the deposit of Court costs, if any, required by the jurisdiction to which the case is to be forwarded.
+If the plaintiff does not file and statement of testimony is filed by plaintiff, the Court may order a transcript of testimony adduced at trial to be prepared in quadruplicate by the Court reporter at the expense of the plaintiff. - (b) Proceedings in which the District of Columbia is the responding jurisdiction ("R" cases) PROCEEDINGS IN WHICH THE DISTRICT OF COLUMBIA IS THE RESPONDING JURISDICTION ("R" CASES). - (1) Jurisdiction of dDefendant. -Jurisdiction of the defendant is obtained by service upon the defendant of a Notice of Hearing and Order Directing Appearance, together with a copy of a petition or complaint and supporting documents forwarded by the initiating jurisdiction and filed in the Family this Division of the Court.
+Service shall be had must be made as provided in SCR-Dom.
+Rel.Rule 4(da)(2). - (2) Answer. --- A defendant shallmust file an answer in accordance with SCR-Dom.
 Rel.Rule 12(a).
 The defenses raised therein shallmust be as specified by Rule SCR-Dom.
 Rel.
-8(b).

-\\(3) Reply. -- UpoOn application, the court may permit the plaintiff may, in the discretion of the Court, be permitted to file a reply to defendant's answer and such responsive pleading shall be filed within such time as the Ccourt may determine reasonable, depending upon the circumstances of the case.

-\\(4) Orders --- Subsequent aAction. ---If, in any other action within the Family Courtis Division, the question of support has been an issue or becomes an issue involving the same parties to a reciprocal support action the Ccourt may either specify that any award made shallmust be paid through the reciprocal support order or dismiss the same in lieu of a new judgment.
-Any arrearages existing at the time of such dismissal shallwill be incorporated in the new order.

-\\(5) Dismissal. ---If the Ccourt is notified by an initiating state that a case is no longer active in that state, the Cclerk shallmust enter a dismissal of the action, notify the initiating state and provide it with a certification of the financial record.
-Notice shallmust also be given to counsel of record.

-(6) Referral of eCases. - Upon receipt by the Cclerk of a petition which names a respondent who is not within the territorial jurisdiction of this Ccourt, the Cclerk shallmust, if able to ascertain the appropriate jurisdiction, refer the case to that jurisdiction without recourse to the initiating state.
+8(b). - (3) Reply.
+UpoOn application, the court may permit the plaintiff may, in the discretion of the Court, be permitted to file a reply to defendant's answer and such responsive pleading shall be filed within such time as the Court may determine reasonable, depending upon the circumstances of the case. - (4) Orders Subsequent aAction. -If, in any other action within the Family Courties Division, the question of support has been an issue or becomes an issue involving the same parties to a reciprocal support action the Ccourt may either specify that any award made shallmust be paid through the reciprocal support order or dismiss the same in lieu of a new judgment.
+Any arrearages existing at the time of such dismissal shallwill be incorporated in the new order. - (5) Dismissal. -If the Ccourt is notified by an initiating state that a case is no longer active in that state, the Cclerk shallmust enter a dismissal of the action, notify the initiating state and provide it with a certification of the financial record.
+Notice shallmust also be given to counsel of record. - (6) Referral of eCases. -Upon receipt by the Cclerk of a petition which names a respondent who is not within the territorial jurisdiction of this Ccourt, the Cclerk shallmust, if able to ascertain the appropriate jurisdiction, refer the case to that jurisdiction without recourse to the initiating state.
 Notice of this referral shallmust be made to the initiating jurisdiction.

+This rule has been amended consistent with the stylistic changes to the civil rules.